lilychughes/FishLifeExonCapture/README.md

 # Step 2: Run Trimmomatic to quality trim the sequences

 Run the trimmomatic-loop-PE.sh script in the main working directory.
-This calls the trimmomatic.jar file in the location where it is stored on Colonial One.
+This calls the trimmomatic.jar file in the location where it is stored on Makaira.

 ***If you are running this on another system, you may want to make a copy of this file and change the path.***